stevenliuxd/AWS_EC2_Excercise/README.md

 This cmd-line application has two features that displays ec2 instance/ingress rules information to the user.

 # How to use

 ## Requirements

 * [Python 3](https://www.python.org/downloads/) installed on your host machine
 * The application can be launched using Windows Powershell/Command Prompt or Bash (Linux).
+* Clone the repository into your local directory (requires git), or download the zip
+* Using your terminal, cd to the application directory

 ## Setup Virtual Environment

-* Using your terminal, cd to the application directory

 * Create Virtual Environment:
 ```bash